AbdelrahmanAmr3/earthstat/README.md

 ## Introduction

-Drawing inspiration from participating in the AgML community's "Regional Crop Yield Forecasting" activity, I've developed a Python library to build benchmarks for training Machine Learning models.
-As the sole developer, I've focused on creating a tool that efficiently processes large volumes of TIFF files, extracting statistical information and converting raster data into easily manageable CSV files.
-This library is particularly suited for training Machine Learning (ML) models or conducting in-depth environmental analyses.
+Inspired by my engagement with the AgML community's "Regional Crop Yield Forecasting" challenge, I created a Python library designed to set benchmarks for Machine Learning (ML) models.
+The library presents an efficient workflow for extracting statistical information from big remote sensing and climate datasets.
+Currently, The library presents two workflows.
+First, for dealing with GeoTIFF files, as the main workflow of EarthStat.
+In addition, it presents a unique workflow for AgERA5 datasets, which gives the user the power to download a huge amount of different variables using CDS API, extended to extract and aggregate all downloaded data.
+EarthStat's workflows provide multiprocessing and GPU for parallel computation as an option.
+This library is particularly suited for creating statistical information datasets for ML models or for environmental analyses and monitoring.

 ## EarthStat Workflow
 This diagram illustrates the workflow of the geospatial data processing implemented in EarthStat from the initialized dataset to the created CSV file.